Kargah Buddha: Carving excavation and legends

 It is estimated that the carving was completed in the 7th century.
 It was discovered in 1938–39, following the innovation of supposed Gilgit manuscripts in 1931.

-According to local legend, the figure is actually a man-eating giantess or witch (yakshini or ya-chaani or yacheni) who terrorized the local residents and was ultimately pinned to the cliff by a pir (holy man) as punishment.
+According to local legend, the figure is actually a man-eating giantess or witch (yakshini or ya-shaani or yacheni) who terrorized the local residents and was ultimately pinned to the cliff by a pir (holy man) as punishment.